 We can expect voice assistant devices and voice search to continue growing in the future.
-It will become normal to interact with multiple devices at home and at the workplace.
+Interacting with multiple devices at home and at the workplace will become normal.

-The trends we looked at in this post also indicate areas of development for speech recognition and AI.
+The trends we looked at in this post also indicate areas of speech recognition and AI development.
 As these technologies become more human-like and useful, we can expect a world of increased interconnectivity.